Arizona Layoffs — March 2021

 This marks the third consecutive month of rising layoff activity.

-The numbers illustrate a mixed picture for Arizona's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Arizona's labor market, with activity diverging between monthly and annual comparisons.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Arizona.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Arizona WARN notices, browse layoffs by state, or download the full dataset.